Generic name: eplerenone [ ep-LER-e-none ]

 Inspra is used to lower the risk of death from heart failure after a heart attack.

 Inspra is also used to treat high blood pressure (hypertension).

 Inspra may also be used for purposes not listed in this medication guide.

-You may not be able to take this medicine if you have severe kidney disease, high potassium levels in your blood, or type 2 diabetes with protein in your urine.
+You may not be able to take Inspra if you have severe kidney disease, high potassium levels in your blood, or type 2 diabetes with increased levels of albumin (a protein) in your urine.

-You may not be able to take this medicine if you are allergic to eplerenone, or if you have:
+You may not be able to take this medicine if you are allergic to Inspra, or if you have:

 high potassium levels in your blood (hyperkalemia);